A Taste of Na’vi Grammar

 The verb is perhaps the most complex part of Na’vi grammar, not only because of the different ways its meaning can be extended, changed and refined, but also because the form these changes take: infixes.
 Rather than adding to the beginning or end of words, such as the noun case and number markers, Na’vi verbs get syllables inserted into them to express different grammatical ideas and to extend the meaning of the verb.
 For clarification, infixes can be highlighted with angled brackets around them, as in, for example, ‹ìm›, the near past marker.

 Na’vi verbs can be marked for tense, which will be very familiar to speakers of European languages, including English.
 What is less familiar to anyone who hasn’t studied, say, Native American Indian languages, is that Na’vi doesn’t simply mark past and future, but distinguishes the recent past from the general past, and the near from the general future.
+Both of these future tense forms mark a prediction about a future event.

 Po k‹ay›ä.
 He will go.